 In 1946 Jesse and Margaret Bell in conjunction with their two sons, Russ and Jerry, made the decision to purchase a 15 acre parcel of land on beautiful Whidbey Island.
 They moved from the eastern Washington town of Wapato to Coupeville along with their youngest daughter, Evelyn, who would later go on to graduate from Coupeville High School.
 Four years later the Bell family produced their first crop of strawberries, picked by local kids.

-Today the farm is 65 acres and still run by three generations of the Bell family.
-We continue to hire locally and produce the highest quality flowers, vegetables, and of course, berries.
+Today the farm is 65 acres and still run by two generations of the Bell family.
+We continue to hire locally and produce the highest quality flowers, vegetables, pasture raised meat, and of course, berries.

 We also believe that farmers are stewards of the land and have a responsibility to care of our environment.
 Here at Bell's we practice regenerative agriculture; a philosophy and practice of farming which focuses on soil, plant, and animal health.